yegor256/blog/_posts/2020/jan/2020-01-15-question-never-ask.md

 _tells_ me what is next, instead of asking.
 All I need to do is to approve or reject the plan proposed.

+{% quote Good soldiers pro-actively build their own plans and do everything to convince me that they make sense. %}

 Good soldiers don't sit and passively wait until I come to them and say what exactly needs to be done.
 Good soldiers pro-actively build their own plans by themselves and do everything to convince me that they make sense.

-{% quote Good soldiers pro-actively build their own plans and do everything to convince me that they make sense. %}

 Bad soldiers, on the other hand, ask me "What's next?" and it gets very annoying.
 It's absolutely no fun to work with these people and I either try to explain to them why such a question is a terrible mistake, or I simply get rid of them.

+{% video CmUzNPqCF4s %}

 Moreover, if the boss starts telling you what to do, you must realize that this is the moment where the credit is lost.
 You've already been classified